 After you have registered your tenants to HDB, enquire on the authorised tenants of your flat.
 This allows you to print HDB’s confirmation letter showing the names of tenants registered.
 This assures your tenants that they have been registered and they can legally stay in your property.

-Step 11: Issue the Tenancy Agreement
+Step 8: Issue Tenancy Agreement (TA)

 After several viewings and negotiations, now you have secured your tenant!